davidch2020/SPEOC-pt-1/table_team/written_update.md

 ### Adding Changes to the Web App

-We have taken the above codes, modifications, and efforts to create a web app with more visualizations and descriptions. (add file name here) has a fully functional web app with tables and pages.
+We have taken the above codes, modifications, and efforts to create a web app with more visualizations and descriptions.
+'3-trial-app.py' has a fully functional web app with tables and pages.
 The separate pages were added first with their respective page layouts, then the table customization for the main/home page.
+Some problems we've encountered and things we need to work on:
+1) Integrating the separate pages into the existing web app creates an issue of not being apple to separate the map and table creation from the other pages.
+We plan to investigate further how to isolate code onto the home page.
+2) Hoping to figure out how to put the table code into the app in the next few days especially once the app is fully functional on its own as a multi-page app
+3) Adding some overall aesthetic pizzaz to the web app